Vyral/nick-shivers/_posts/2020-03-10-spring-fever-has-hit-our-market.md

 **Interest rates are unbelievably low at 3.5%, even 3.3%—cheap money.** Here’s my spring prediction: The market will stay on fire.
 Buyers will have to get creative by exploring off-market properties.&nbsp;

 The real question for 2020 revolves around Q4.
 What’s going to happen with the election?
 Traditionally, general elections slow things down just a tad.
-Overall, I don’t foresee interest rates rising, nor do I think the market will really slow down that much, and the Portland Metro area will reap higher appreciation than in 2019 (not double digits quite yet, but probably around 5%).&nbsp;
+Overall, I don’t foresee interest rates rising, nor do I think the market will slow down that much, and the Portland Metro area will reap higher appreciation than in 2019 (not double digits quite yet, but probably around 5%).&nbsp;

-If you have additional questions about the information covered in today’s message, or you’re interested in buying or selling a home, feel free to call or email me.
+If you have additional questions about the information covered in today’s message or you’re interested in buying or selling a home, feel free to call or email me.
 I would love to speak with you.